swdotcom/swdc-vscode/README.md

 <br />

-<p align="center"><a href="https://www.software.com/code-time">Code Time</a> is an open source plugin for automatic programming metrics and time-tracking.
+<p align="center"><a href="https://www.software.com/code-time">Code Time</a> is an open source plugin for automatic programming metrics and time tracking.
 </p>

 <br />